 Linda Harrison, who plays Nova, was having an affair with producer Richard D. Zanuck at the time of production.
 In the year of the film's release, Zanuck divorced his first wife and married Harrison.
-The couple were married for 9 years and had 2 children.
+The couple were married for nine years and had two children.

-John Chambers' outstanding makeup technique pioneered in the film was based upon one technique he had used during World War II to give disfigured veterans a normal appearance.
+John Chambers' outstanding make-up effects pioneered in the film were based on a technique he had used during World War II to give disfigured veterans a normal appearance.
 Chambers spent many hours watching the apes at Los Angeles Zoo, studying their facial expressions.
-Several other productions were delayed due to the fact that many of Hollywood's top make up artists were working on this film.
-Leftover makeup supplies were later used on actor Michael Conrad, playing an ape-like alien in Lost in Space: Fugitives in Space (1968).
-The Academy of Motion Picture Arts and Sciences gave Chambers an Honorary Award for makeup (which was not an Oscar category until 1981) for this achievement, the second time that a make-up artist received an Academy Award.
-[William Tuttle was the first, for 7 Faces of Dr. Lao (1964)].
+Several other productions were delayed due to the fact that many of Hollywood's top make-up artists were working on this film.
+Leftover make-up supplies were later used on Michael Conrad, playing an ape-like alien, in Lost in Space: Fugitives in Space (1968).
+The Academy of Motion Picture Arts and Sciences gave Chambers an Honorary Award for make-up (which was not an Oscar category until 1981) for this achievement, the second time that a make-up artist received an Academy Award--'William Tuttle' (qav) was the first, for 7 Faces of Dr. Lao (1964).
 Chambers' award was presented by Walter Matthau and a chimpanzee in a tuxedo.

-It was a tough shoot for all concerned in the Arizona heat.
-Not just for the actors in the ape make-up but also for Charlton Heston who spends most of the film half-naked, being brutalized by the elements and the simians.
-As Heston noted in his autobiography, "even rubber rocks hurt".
+It was a tough shoot for all concerned in the Arizona heat--not just for the actors in the ape make-up but also for Charlton Heston, who spends most of the film half-naked, being brutalized by the elements and the simians.
+As Heston noted in his autobiography, "Even rubber rocks hurt", so they should.

 The actors in ape costume had to eat their lunch in front of a mirror so as to monitor any changes to their make-up.
 They also had to use straws for their drinks.
 Naturally, in those days, a lot of the actors were smokers too so they were all issued with cigarette holders.
 Kim Hunter found the whole experience so laborious that she eventually gave up eating when in full make-up.

-One of the biggest stumbling blocks preventing 20th Century Fox from committing to the project was their fear over how the ape faces would appear on screen.
-Eventually they stumped up $5,000 for a test scene to be shot with Charlton Heston playing alongside the made-up Edward G. Robinson as Dr. Zaius and James Brolin as a character called Mr. Cornelius.
-The studio was very excited about the results of this test but still delayed green lighting the film for a further six months.
-It was only after Fantastic Voyage (1966) became a hit and showed the viability of science fiction as a genre that "Planet of the Apes" was given the go-ahead, but without Robinson, as he suffered from a weak heart and didn't think he could endure the day-to-day rigors of performing in the ape make-up.
+One of the biggest stumbling blocks preventing 20th Century-Fox from committing to the project was its fear over how the ape faces would appear on screen.
+Eventually they coughed up $5,000 for a test scene to be shot with Charlton Heston playing alongside the made-up Edward G. Robinson as Dr. Zaius and James Brolin as a character called Mr. Cornelius.
+The studio was very excited about the results of this test but still delayed green-lighting the film for a further six months.
+It was only after Fantastic Voyage (1966) became a hit and showed the viability of science-fiction as a genre that "Planet of the Apes" was given the go-ahead, but without Robinson, as he suffered from a weak heart and didn't think he could endure the day-to-day rigors of performing in the ape make-up.

 Michael Wilson was brought in to do a rewrite of Rod Serling's screenplay.
 Wilson's contribution is most evident in the kangaroo courtroom scene, Wilson being an embittered target of the blacklisting Joseph McCarthy "witchhunts" of the 1950s.

 The first director to spot the potential in Pierre Boulle's novel was Blake Edwards.
-He brought on board leading sci-fi writer Rod Serling who produced nearly 40 drafts of the screenplay.
-While Serling was able to get to grips with the structure, he gave full credit to Michael G. Wilson for the final screenplay.
+He brought on board leading sci-fi writer Rod Serling, who produced nearly 40 drafts of the screenplay.
+While Serling was able to come to grips with the structure, he gave full credit to Michael G. Wilson for the final screenplay.

 The spaceship is inscribed with the acronym ANSA rather than NASA.
 The meaning of this in-joke is uncertain.
 The ship itself has been named by fans as the USS Icarus, after Greek mythology's ill-fated flight pioneer.

-Although it is widely believed that the budget for the ape make-up was at a million dollars, Assoc Producer Mort Abrahams later revealed via interview that the make-up was "more like half a million...but a million dollars (quote) made better publicity".
-Abrahams was certainly qualified to know, since his function was more as the active Line Producer through Planet of the Apes (1968) & Beneath the Planet of the Apes (1970).
+Although it is widely believed that the budget for the ape make-up was $1 million, associate producer Mort Abrahams later revealed in an interview that the make-up was "more like half a million . . . but a million dollars made better publicity".
+Abrahams was certainly qualified to know, since his function was more as the active line producer through Planet of the Apes (1968) and Beneath the Planet of the Apes (1970).